Answers for self-insured businesses about workers’ compensation coverage during the COVID-19 pandemic.

 PEOPLE WITH CERTAIN MEDICAL CONDITIONS - The CDC lists the following medical conditions as having the potential to put a person at increased risk of severe illness should they contract COVID-19:

-These factors should be considered when making an adjudicative decision as to whether a worker should attend a medical or vocational appointment if the worker expresses a concern about the risk associated with the appointment.
+These factors, as well as a worker’s vaccination status, should be considered when making an adjudicative decision as to whether a worker should attend a medical or vocational appointment if the worker expresses a concern about the risk associated with the appointment.

 More information is available on the CDC website: https://www.cdc.gov/coronavirus/2019-nCoV/index.html